 Northwestern Medicine investigators are developing better treatments and care

 for patients with the most prevalent of diseases.

 Above: Cardiac muscle cells (cardiomyocytes) with their nuclei stained blue, from the lab of Hossein Ardehali, MD, PhD.
 Below left: 4-D flow MRI from Michael Markl, PhD, the Lester B. and Frances T. Knight Professor of Cardiac Imaging in Radiology, visualizes complex 3-D blood flow in a patient with bicuspid aortic valve.
 With Cynthia Rigsby, MD, professor of Radiology and Pediatrics, Markl’s research group has developed this kind of imaging test to identify hemodynamic biomarkers that better characterize congenital heart disease.
 The ongoing work has already been translated to clinics.

 This January, the American Heart Association (AHA) released updated heart disease statistics.
 The report contained many all-too-familiar facts and figures: Cardiovascular diseases remain the No. 1 cause of death in the world and in the United States.
-But it also shared new findings: An estimated 103 million people — nearly half of all U.S. adults — have high blood pressure and are at risk for heart attacks and strokes, following AHA guidelines published last fall that redefine the
+But it also shared new findings: An estimated 103 million people — nearly half of all U.S. adults — have high blood pressure and are at risk for heart attacks and strokes, following AHA guidelines published last fall that redefine the metric.

 The numbers highlight the critical importance of cardiovascular disease (CVD) research: basic science studies to understand its underpinnings; translational work to turn findings in the lab into viable treatments for patients; clinical trials to test new behavioral interventions, medications and care models; and population studies to understand how we can minimize risk factors so the disease doesn’t manifest in the first place.